ibm-cloud-docs/event-notifications/en-destination-event-streams.md

 {: #en-topic}

 Navigate to **Topics** in the menu.
 You will find the list of available topics.
 Select the topic that you want to send messages to or receive messages from.
 Copy the **Topic Name** that needs to be used in the destination creation process.
 Use this copied name in the destination creation screen.

+## Creating an authorization in the console
+{: #en-using-s2s-console-event-streams}

+An authorization is required to grant one service access to another service.You must grant Event Notifications the appropriate IAM service-to-service access so that it can publish messages to Event Streams.

+To learn the process to create an authorization between {{site.data.keyword.en_short}} and {{site.data.keyword.messagehub}}, refer [Authorization between services](/docs/event-notifications?topic=event-notifications-en-using-s2s-authorization).